jgraham0325/land-register-api-docs/docs/api-documentation/V1.15/index.md

 ![diagram reporting application](images/diagram-re
 porting-application.png)

-This account should use an individual API account which only allow it to retrieve necessary data for reporting, as some data export calls are limited to single concurrent calls per user.
+This account should use an individual API service account with only permissions to retrieve necessary data for reporting, not a shared account used by other systems.
+This ensures that the account cannot accidentally submit information or affect your other systems integration.
 {: .govuk-body}

 ### Authentication best practises